ian-ampatin-ACDMC/CSOPESY-Marquee-Console/README.md

 		``git clone [YOUR SSH URL]`` </br> If it is the first time you are using the SSH key, type *yes*.
 		Enter your SSH key password if you have set one up.

+1. Copy the *confit.txt* file to the same location as the executable file.
 1. Type the following commands into the terminal.
 	```
 	cd [APPLICATION NAME]\x64\Release\
 	start [APPLICAITON NAME].exe